jasondwyer/jasondwyer.github.io/ulrect.md

 This is the main documentation page for `UltraLightRect`.

-`UltraLightRect` provides classes and heper functions to easily build UIView frames programmatically.
-UIView frames (CGRects) are built as percentages of screen width, which allows basic code to be adaptive depending on screen size (i.e. iPhone vs iPad).
+`UltraLightRect` provides classes and heper functions to easily build `UIView` frames programmatically. `UIView` frames (`CGRect`s) are built as percentages of screen width, which allows basic code to be adaptive depending on screen size (i.e. iPhone vs iPad).

 To get started simply clone the ULRect project to your local file system and copy the helper classes into your XCode project.
 There are helper classes for both Objective-C and Swift.
 Note that the Objective-C classes can be used in a Swift project and vice versa, although the most straight-forward way is to use the Obj-C class in an Obj-C project.
 The same goes for the Swift helper class.